Fantom-foundation/Sonic/README.md

 sonicd --datadir=<DB path> --config /path/to/your/config.toml
 ```

-To get an idea how the file should look like you can use the `dumpconfig` subcommand to
+To get an idea of how the file should look you can use the `dumpconfig` subcommand to
 export the default configuration:

 ```shell